kingcars/mxr-stack-workshop/README.md

 import todoModalMachine from '../todos/todo.modal.machine';
 ```

 Next, add a state called `showDeleteModal` which `invokes` the `todoModalMachine` and returns to the `loaded` state once completed.
 Note the `autoForward: true` configuration item.
 That tells XState that any event that gets passed to the parent machine (in this case, `homeMachine`) gets forwarded to any active child machines (in this case, `todoModalMachine`).
 This will be useful since our modal UI will send the `CONFIRM_DELETE` and `CANCEL_DELETE` events through `homeMachine`, as we'll see momentarily.

-Next, we'll add an event to the `loaded` state called `DELETE_TODO` which will transition the user to the `showDeleteModal` state.
-Finally, we'll run an action called `setDeleteTodo` when the user enters the `showDeleteModal` state.
+From here, we'll add an event to the `loaded` state called `DELETE_TODO` which will transition the user to the `showDeleteModal` state.
+Once that's added, we'll run an action called `setDeleteTodo` when the user enters the `showDeleteModal` state.
 For now, that action will just be empty, but we'll come back to it momentarily.

 ```javascript
 states: {